klumiere/RNA_fold/README.md

 ```markdown
 $ ./plot_script.py ./PLOT/
 ```
-- This will allow you to build plot from the files which contains a score value in each line to have an idea of the distribution of the score according to the distance between the 2 bases in the.
+- This will allow you to build plot from the files which contains a score value in each line to have an idea of the distribution of the score according to the distance between the 2 bases in the folder`PLOT`.
 They are in a file nammed plot.txt in the folder `PLOT`.

 ## 3/ Scoring